Providing Emergency Eye Care Services in Palm Valley Round Rock

 Symptoms That Require Emergency Eye Care

 - Sudden loss of vision

 - Sudden double vision

-- DO NOT use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye.
+- Don’t use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye

-- DO NOT attempt to remove an embedded object.
+- Don’t attempt to remove an embedded object

-DO call our office in East Round Rock at 512-246-0891 for further instructions!
-We are here for you!
+Call our office in Palm Valley Round Rock for further instructions.
+We’re here for you!